 Annual incentive bonuses are the key component of our short-term executive compensation strategy.
 We did not set specific performance targets upon which annual incentive bonuses would become payable for the applicable year.
-Instead, the annual incentive bonuses payable to our NEOs in respect of the applicable year are discretionary in amount and are based on a performance evaluation conducted by our compensation committee in consultation with our Chief Executive Officer, which involved an analysis of both overall Company performance and the performance of the individual NEOs and their contributions to PWP.
+Instead, the annual incentive bonuses payable to our NEOs in respect of the applicable year are discretionary in amount and are based on a performance evaluation conducted by our compensation committee in consultation with our Chairman and our Chief Executive Officer, which involved an analysis of both overall Company performance and the performance of the individual NEOs and their contributions to PWP.
 Our compensation committee believes that this evaluation process allowed us to link pay with performance in the closest way possible and provided us with the flexibility necessary to take all relevant factors into account in determining the amount of the annual incentive bonuses.
 Our compensation committee believes that this approach is consistent with industry practice and as such provides a better incentive compensation structure than a formulaic bonus structure based solely on the achievement of specific pre-established performance targets, which may not capture all appropriate factors that materially impacted our performance.
-We did not provide guaranteed cash bonuses to any of our NEOs in respect of 2022 and 2021.
+We did not provide guaranteed cash bonuses to any of our NEOs in respect of 2023 and 2022.

+For 2023, the annual incentive bonuses were payable partly in cash and partly in RSUs granted under the Incentive Plan.
+In February 2024, Messrs.
+Bednar and Becker received the cash portion of the annual incentive bonuses for 2023.
+The equity-based portion of the annual incentive bonuses for 2023 was granted in the first quarter of 2024 on the fifth trading day after our earnings release for the year ended December 31, 2023.
+As a result of certain modifications to Mr. Weinberg's existing compensation awards, as described in "-Long-Term Incentive Awards" below, in connection with his transition from CEO to Chairman effective as of January 1, 2023, Mr. Weinberg did not participate in our annual incentive bonus program for 2023.

 For 2022, the annual incentive bonuses were payable partly in cash and partly in RSUs granted under the Incentive Plan.
 In February 2023, Messrs.
-Weinberg, Becker and Bednar received the cash portion of the annual incentive bonuses for 2022.
+Weinberg, Bednar and Becker received the cash portion of the annual incentive bonuses for 2022.
 The equity-based portion of the annual incentive bonuses for 2022 was granted in the first quarter of 2023 on the tenth trading day after our earnings release for the year ended December 31, 2022.

-For 2021, the annual incentive bonuses were payable partly in cash and partly in RSUs granted under the Incentive Plan.
-In December 2021, Messrs.
-Weinberg, Becker and Bednar received \$6.5 million, \$3.3 million and \$3.3 million, respectively, of the cash portion of their annual incentive bonuses for 2021, subject to their repayment of such amounts upon the occurrence of certain conditions prior to the payment date of the remainder of the cash portion of the annual incentive bonuses in February 2022.
-Upon the payment date of the remainder of the cash portion of the annual incentive bonuses in February 2022, a portion of the annual incentive bonus became subject to repayment upon the occurrence of certain conditions related to their separation from the Company during a two-year period beginning on the date of such payment.
-The equity-based portion of their annual incentive bonuses for 2021 was granted in the first quarter of 2022 on the tenth trading day after our earnings release for the year ended December 31, 2021.